MicrosoftDocs/security/security-docs/zero-trust/azure-infrastructure-iaas.md

 To secure access from hub resources to the VNet, see [Apply Zero Trust principles to a hub virtual network in Azure](azure-infrastructure-networking.md).

-### Using multi-factor authentication and Conditional Access policies for user access to the application
+### Using multifactor authentication and Conditional Access policies for user access to the application

-The article, [Apply Zero Trust principles to virtual machines](azure-infrastructure-virtual-machines.md) recommends how to protect access requests directly to virtual machines with multi-factor authentication and conditional access.
+The article, [Apply Zero Trust principles to virtual machines](azure-infrastructure-virtual-machines.md) recommends how to protect access requests directly to virtual machines with multifactor authentication and conditional access.
 These requests are most likely from administrators and developers.
-The next step is to secure access to the application with multi-factor authentication and conditional access.
+The next step is to secure access to the application with multifactor authentication and conditional access.
 This applies to all users who access the app.

 First, if the application isn't yet integrated with Microsoft Entra ID, see [Application types for the Microsoft identity platform](/azure/active-directory/develop/v2-app-types#daemons-and-server-side-apps).

 Next, add the application to the scope of your identity and device access policies.

-When configuring multi-factor authentication with conditional access and related policies, use the recommended policy set for Zero Trust as a guide.
+When configuring multifactor authentication with conditional access and related policies, use the recommended policy set for Zero Trust as a guide.
 This includes "Starting point" policies that don't require managing devices.
 Ideally, the devices accessing your virtual machines are managed and you can implement the "Enterprise" level, which is recommended for Zero Trust.
 For more information, see [Common Zero Trust identity and device access policies](/microsoft-365/security/office-365-security/identity-access-policies).

 The following diagram shows the recommended policies for Zero Trust.